Dumas-C/BCI---Neurofeedback/README.md

 ### LabStreamingLayer
 We decided to use LSL, as this created a flow, it could be simple for any machine to record the transmitted data flow.
 In addition Unity perfectly manages the LSL flow input in order to modify the environment.
-For more information see Jelena Mladenovic's tutorial : https://jmladeno.net/index.php/2017/12/01/sync-data-from-unity-vr-and-physiology/
+For more information see Jelena Mladenovic's [tutorial](https://jmladeno.net/index.php/2017/12/01/sync-data-from-unity-vr-and-physiology/)

 ### CyKIT Module
 Thanks to this module, it was possible to retrieve the EEG signal from the headphones, directly on OpenVibe.
-Follow this link to see how can you recover EEG Signals from EPOC+ to OpenVibe : https://github.com/CymatiCorp/CyKit/wiki/How-to-Stream-Data-to-OpenViBE
+Follow this [link](https://github.com/CymatiCorp/CyKit/wiki/How-to-Stream-Data-to-OpenViBE) to see how can you recover EEG Signals from EPOC+ to OpenVibe

 ## Authors